AssetFetch/spec/spec.md

 - `text`: A string of text with no line breaks (`\r` and/or `\n`).
 When utilizing a GUI the client SHOULD use a one-line text input field to represent this parameter.
 The client MUST allow the use of an empty string.
 - `boolean`: A binary choice with `true` being represented by the value `1` and `false` with the value `0`.
 The client MUST NOT send any other response value for this parameter.
 When utilizing a GUI the client SHOULD use a tick-box or similar kind of menu item to represent this parameter.
 - `select`: A list of possible choices, each represented by a `value` which is the actual parameter value that the client MUST include in its HTTP request if the user chooses the choice in question and a `title` which the client SHOULD use to represent the choice to the user.
-When utilizing a GUI the client SHOULD use a drop-down or similar kind of menu item to represent this parameter.
+When utilizing a GUI the client SHOULD use a drop-down or similar kind of menu to represent this parameter.
 - `fixed`: A fixed value that the client MUST include in its request verbatim.
 The client MAY reveal this value to the user, but MUST NOT allow any changes to this value.

 ### 4.4.2.
 Fixed Query